Duck DAO (DLP Duck Token (DUCK) Reaches Market Cap of $10.88 Million

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 60.9% against the U.S. dollar during the one day period ending at 18:00 PM E.T. on February 24th.
-One Duck DAO (DLP Duck Token coin can currently be purchased for about $0.35 or 0.00000905 BTC on popular exchanges.
-Duck DAO (DLP Duck Token has a market cap of $10.88 million and approximately $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
-In the last week, Duck DAO (DLP Duck Token has traded down 8.7% against the U.S. dollar.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 60.9% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on March 1st.
+Duck DAO (DLP Duck Token has a market capitalization of $10.88 million and $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
+During the last week, Duck DAO (DLP Duck Token has traded down 8.7% against the U.S. dollar.
+One Duck DAO (DLP Duck Token coin can now be purchased for about $0.35 or 0.00000905 BTC on cryptocurrency exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.